-5.3 In concluding this year's review of the Council's internal control arrangements a small number of improvements have been identified to strengthen our governance framework.
+5.3 In concluding this year's review of the Council's governance arrangements a small number of improvements have been identified to strengthen our governance framework.
 These are listed in the table below.
 An action plan to address these matters will be produced and this will be subject to regular monitoring by the Council's Accounts and Audit Committee as appropriate.
-The aim is to conclude these matters during the 2020/21 financial year.
+The aim is to conclude these matters during the 2021/22 financial year.